-With a 2-year budget estimate of ₹8,61,000, Pahadi Khiladi will set up an Indoor Sports Centre and an Outdoor Sports Club to change lives through sport.
+With a 6-month budget estimate of ₹2,88,000, Pahadi Khiladi will set up an Indoor Sport Centre and an Outdoor Sport Club to change lives through sports.
 We are already organising programmes, tournaments and mentoring to help youth learn key life skills and convert their biggest challenge into a strength – growing up in mountain villages.

 The program is led by HaiJalo, a Champawat based community group that demonstrates local action for local issues.

-The programme will be implemented by two full time staff devoted to coaching teams, organising sporting events and operating the Indoor Games Centre.
+The programme will be implemented by one full time staff and two interns devoted to coaching teams, organising sporting events and operating the Indoor Games Centre.

 List of activities/sports we are planning at Pahadi Khiladi.